Join the Conversation!

 To facilitate the continuation of our conversation, we will develop a training programme at the conference which will incorporate key findings.
 More information on the training programme will follow.

 Contribute to the conversation by registering to attend the conference.

-Meet our first keynote speaker, Dr. Manivong J. Ratts
+Meet our keynote speaker: Dr. Manivong J. Ratts

 Manivong J. Ratts is professor of counselling at Seattle University and chair of the Department of Leadership and Professional Studies (AEDT, Counselling, EDLR, SDA, and TESOL).
 Dr. Ratts received his Ph.D. in Counselling from Oregon State University (OSU).
 He holds an associate’s degree from Yakima Valley Community College, a bachelor's degree in psychology from Western Washington University, and a master's degree in counselling from OSU.
 In 2018, he was awarded a Doctorate of Humane Letters, Honors Causa from Lewis and Clark College for his work in advancing multiculturalism and social justice in the counselling profession and was the graduate commencement keynote, Advocating for Social Change in a Toxic Political Climate.